 If there's one thing that instantly transforms a room, it's the rug, hands down.
 Your space can appear flat and stark until you throw down a textured jute style or a vintage Moroccan design.
 All of a sudden, your room has an entirely different aesthetic and a much warmer feel—just ask our CEO, Katherine Power; she loves how a rug can set the tone for an entire room.
 But our favorite way to style rugs is by layering them.

-Los Angeles–based designer Amber Lewis of Amber Interiors is a huge fan of the look, often layering small vintage Turkish rugs over jute or black-and-white striped styles—this bright and airy L.A. home is a perfect example.
-This is a look that will never go out of style—it's the one décor hack that instantly transforms your home to winter too.
+Los Angeles-based designer Amber Lewis of Amber Interiors is a huge fan of the look, often layering small vintage Turkish rugs over jute or black-and-white striped styles—this bright and airy L.A. home is a perfect example.
+This is a look that will never go out of style, and it's the one décor hack that instantly transitions your home to winter.

 Metallics will always have a place in our design hearts.
 They liven up a monochrome room and add shine to a dull space.
 But that sheen you love at first sight soon wears off when you see it all the time in your living room.
 And when you consider how much time we spend there, the bright can become a turn off.

 Take Emily Henderson's advice and opt for brushed metals with an aged finish instead.
 "Aged brass, silver, and copper are always in style," she wrote on her blog.
 "While I love shiny brass and am still installing some in houses as we speak, a good matte gold can take it down to another (good) level."

 While we're all for creative spaces and eclectic interiors, one style we'll never tire of is minimal design.
 It's clean, fresh, and timeless with its clutter-free aesthetic and sleek appeal.
 While messy spaces have been linked to intelligence, studies also show that women who live in cluttered environments are likely to have high levels of the stress hormone cortisol.
 Just looking at this minimal living room from Australian design firm Robson Rak conjures an immediate sense of calm and serenity.